NSS-SE-Jumpstart/curriculum/sessions/session1/prework/prep_for_first_class.md

 > **NOTE:** Zoom has a mobile app that you may wish to install, but it is not required.

-### Course Material and GitHub Account

-The course material is hosted on a platform called [GitHub](https://github.com/){:target="_blank"}.
-GitHub is a popular service used by developers to store their code.
-However, most GitHub functionality is beyond the scope of this course.
-We'll use it as a place to host course content and to have online discussions.

-You will need to create a free GitHub account for this course.
-Follow this link to create your account: <https://github.com/signup>{:target="_blank"}

 ### Additional Installations

 On the first day of class we will install a few more tools, but if you'd like to get a jump on those installations, you can find instructions [here](../../classroom/installations).